-Before solving any problem, the trouble spot should be detected and only then any measures to fix the situation are taken.
+Before solving any problem, the trouble spots should be detected and only then any measures to fix the situation are taken.

-Often, our customers complain about slow loading of their websites and ask us to test the system performance.
-And our most frequent response is the following: first, you need to test the client-side of the application.
+Often, our customers complain about the slow loading of their websites and ask us to test the system performance.
+Our most frequent response is the following: first, you need to test the client-side of the application.
 Once you’ve determined and eliminated all bottlenecks on this side, you can proceed with the performance testing.

 Every web application consists of a client and server side.
 The client-side, or front-end, implements the user interface, generates requests to the server and processes the responses received from the server.